Stakeholder Symposia - 2013

 Community Schools & Common Core: Resource for Understanding and Reinforcing New Learning Standards

-As many of you know by now, Illinois (and almost every other state in the country) is making the shift to Common Core Standards.
+Illinois, and almost every other state in the country, is making the shift to Common Core State Standards.
 The new standards are aimed at ensuring that children and young people develop necessary critical thinking, analytical, problem-solving, and learning skills, and are prepared to do increasingly rigorous academic work as their educational careers progress.
-Although the transition is taking place over time, on this year's ISAT test - which students will take in March - approximately 20% of the questions will be Common Core questions.
-In addition, the ISAT proficiency score cut-off points are being adjusted, and with that adjustment, many schools are concerned about reduced ratings.

 There are several ways that community schools can support school progress through these changes: